Reactor neutrino physics potentials of cryogenic pure-CsI crystal: Potentials in the CE NS detection

 Another background is the radioactivity background contributions, from both the external materials and CsI crystal itself.
-A dedicated simulation and measurement is on-going and here we use different background levels as inputs.
-The confidence level (C.L.) of observing CE$\nu$NS by operating a 1~kg pure-CsI detector was evaluated with different background level from 10 $\sim$ 100 events per kg per day per keV$_{\rm ee}$ using the following formula
+A dedicated simulation and measurement are ongoing and here we just assume radioactivity background contributes 10 events per kg per day per keVee at such a low energy scale of around 100~eV.

-In this equation, $N_\nu$ is the expected count of neutrino in one month, $N_{bg}$ and $N_{dcr}$ correspond to the radioactivity background counts and the dark signal counts.
-We assume that $N_{dcr}$ can be calculated precisely using the $in-situ$ monitoring of dark rates, and $N_{bg}$ can be extracted using reactor-off data.
-Thus, a coefficient 2 was added to $N_{bg}$ to consider this effect.

-Figure~\ref{CL} shows the expected sensitivity of observing CE$\nu$NS near a 4.6~GW$_{\rm th}$ using a 1~kg CsI detector.
-The background is dominated by dark noises, thus varying radioactivity background $N_{bg}$ does not have obvious difference.
-The most crucial factor is the threshold.
-If the detection threshold of one SiPM is set to 2~p.e., that is the total threshold to 4~p.e., we have a larger than 10$\sigma$ chance for observation.